bketelsen/dockerdevenv/README.md

 an entire local home dir or you'll overwrite your own config files.
 Instead, selectively attach folders like this:

 `docker run -d -P -v /Users/bketelsen/src:/home/bketelsen/src bketelsen/devenv`

+Get the VNC port:
+`docker port bketelsen/devenv 5901`

+Then connect with vnc via DOCKERHOST_IP:VNCPORT

+TODO: Consider ssh tunneling instead of or in addition to VNC port expose.

 Then your local `src` directory will be available inside the container.